daynix/qemu/docs/devel/ebpf_rss.rst

 RSS(Receive Side Scaling) is used to distribute network packets to guest virtqueues by calculating packet hash.
 Usually every queue is processed then by a specific guest CPU core.

-For now there are 2 RSS implementations in qemu:
+For now there are 3 RSS implementations in qemu:
-- 'in-qemu' RSS (functions if qemu receives network packets, i.e. vhost=off)
+1. Kernel RSS
-- eBPF RSS (can function with also with vhost=on)
+2. eBPF RSS
+3. 'In-QEMU' RSS

+'In-QEMU' RSS is incompatible with vhost since the packets are not routed to QEMU. eBPF RSS requires Linux 5.8+.
+Kernel RSS requires a even newer Linux.

+eBPF RSS does not support hash reporting.
+The hash types and indirection table size compatible with the kernel RSS may be limited by the kernel.

+virtio-net automatically chooses the RSS implementation to use.
+Kernel RSS is the most preferred, and 'in-QEMU' RSS is the least.

 eBPF support (CONFIG_EBPF) is enabled by 'configure' script.
 To enable eBPF RSS support use './configure --enable-bpf'.